Your radiotherapy treatment plan

 This page tells you about how you have radiotherapy.
 There is information about

 Depending on your type of cancer you may have radiotherapy as the only treatment.
-Or you may have radiotherapy before, during or after surgery or chemotherapy.
+Or you may have radiotherapy before, during or after surgery, chemotherapy or biological therapy.
 Sometimes radiotherapy is given alongside chemotherapy and is called chemoradiation.

 Radiotherapy specialists (clinical oncologists) look at the size and type of your cancer to plan your treatment.
 They also take your general health into account.
-They work together with a team of people, including medical physicists, radiologists and radiographers.
+They work together with a team of people, including medical physicists, radiologists, radiographers and dosimetrists.
 The treatment team plan the treatment to suit your needs.

-The radiotherapy team plan each person's radiotherapy individually, so that a high dose is given to the cancer, and the dose to surrounding healthy cells is as low as possible.
+The radiotherapy team plan each person's radiotherapy individually.
+The treatment aims to give a high dose to the cancer, but as low a dose as possible to the surrounding healthy cells.
 The healthy cells can then recover.
 This aims to give the highest chance of curing or shrinking the cancer while reducing the risk of side effects.

 Question about cancer?
 Contact our information nurse team